Jotham-Lim/jothamlim.com_v4/content/post/being-a-marketing.md

 ---
 title: After 18 Months — Being a Marketing Manager
 date: 2024-01-21T08:00:00+0800
-categories:
-- Essays
 author: Jotham Lim
 tags:
   - Personal
   - Career
+category: Essay
 ---

 I lead a small team of three.
 Though small, this department is an important one and has an undeniable impact on the company and the industry.